David Pawson: Teachings

 In Once Saved, Always Saved?, Pawson uses scripture to question the frequent evangelical claim that someone who has once believed in Jesus Christ will end up with Christ in heaven whatever that person subsequently believes or does.
 (Twelve years earlier, another evangelical, RT Kendall, summed up this claim in a book having the same title without a question mark.)
 Pawson points to the need to persevere in faith, and to the repeated exhortations in scripture to do so.

 In Word and Spirit Together: Uniting Charismatics and Evangelicals (originally published as Fourth Wave), Pawson calls for an end to the division between charismatic and Evangelical Christians over the issue of Spiritual Baptism and charismatic gifts.
 He argues that the charismatic gifts are for the church today but that their practice should be built on a solid scriptural basis.
 He therefore argues that the two groups should learn from each other, to the benefit of both.

-In Defending Christian Zionism, Pawson puts the case that the return of the Jews to the Holy Land is a fulfilment of scriptural prophecy, and that Christians should support the existence of the Jewish State (although not unconditionally its actions) on theological grounds.
+In Defending Christian Zionism, Pawson puts the case that the return of the Jews to the Holy Land is a fulfillment of scriptural prophecy, and that Christians should support the existence of the Jewish State (although not unconditionally its actions) on theological grounds.
 He also argues that prophecies spoken about Israel relate specifically to Israel (not to the church, as in "replacement theology").
-However he criticises Dispensationalism, a largely American movement holding similar views about Israel.
+However, he criticises dispensationalism, a largely American movement holding similar views about Israel.
 Pawson's book Israel in the New Testament continues the Christian Zionist theme.

-Pawson wrote a number of Commentaries where he went through an entire book of the Bible in detail.
+Pawson also wrote a number of commentaries where he went through an entire book of the Bible in detail.
 This series is based on the preaching of David Pawson to his congregation back in the 60s and 70s.
 This series, which includes almost all of the books of the New Testament Books and selected books of the Old Testament, was added to on a regular basis.